tibs/markup-history/markup-history.rst

   Sub-section body text is not indented either.
 What makes sense for programming languages is irritating for text.

-.. note:: 2002 Asciidoc *Presentational*.
-Lightweight.

-  Stuart Rackham

-  Aimed specifically as a lightweight way of producing docbook.

-  Well specified, allowing other implementations which behave in the same way.

-  The original Asciidoc implementation was written in Python in 2002.

-  Asciidoctor came out in 2013, and is written in Ruby.

 ----

 2004: markdown